software-architecture-guild/software-architecture-guild.github.io/content/docs/role/classification.md

 ### Data

-* **Focus:** Data Models, Pipelines, Analytics, Data Governance
+* **Focus:** Data Models, Pipelines, BI Analytics, Data Governance, Machine Learning
 * **Description:** Data architects specialize in designing and managing an organization's data infrastructure.
 They are responsible for creating data models that structure data effectively, designing data pipelines for processing and analysis, and ensuring data governance practices are in place to maintain data quality, security, and compliance.
 Data architects help organizations leverage their data assets, enabling analytics, reporting, and data-driven decision-making.
 They also address issues related to data storage, integration, and accessibility across various platforms.
 * **Key Responsibilities:**
   * **Data Modeling:** Develop logical and physical data models to organize data efficiently and facilitate easy access.
   * **Data Pipelines:** Design systems for data ingestion, transformation, and processing, ensuring data flows smoothly from source to destination.
-  * **Analytics and Reporting:** Build architectures that support data analysis, reporting, and visualization to help derive insights from large datasets.
+  * **BI Analytics and Reporting:** Build architectures that support data analysis, reporting, and visualization to help derive insights from large datasets.
   * **Data Governance:** Implement practices to maintain data quality, security, and compliance across the organization’s data landscape.
+* **Machine Learning (ML) architects**, a specialized type of data architect, are responsible for designing data processing systems that include machine learning models.
+They focus on implementing MLOps practices to build, deploy, and maintain ML models in production environments.
+ML architects ensure that these models are seamlessly integrated into data pipelines and are optimized for scalability, reliability, and operational efficiency.
+They collaborate with data scientists, engineers, and stakeholders to design workflows that support end-to-end machine learning lifecycle management, including continuous integration, automated retraining, and performance monitoring of ML systems.

 ### Platform